Looking for healthy food to eat during Pandemic times?

 Khasi traditional healers use it to combat food poisoning, detoxify the body system affected by the wrong use of drugs as well as to protect internal organs such as kidneys, liver, and pancreas from damage.

 Sohdanei also has a high content of polyphenols, flavonoids and ascorbic acid which are natural anti-oxidants and anti- aflatoxins and also help prevent coronary heart diseases and atherosclerosis.
-There are claims that it has a number of medicinal benefits – right from being an anti-diarrhoeic, to anti-diabetic to anti-cancer and to anti-flatulent.
+There are claims that it has a number of medicinal benefits – right from being an anti-diarrhoeic, to anti-diabetic to anti-flatulent.

 You can get convenient dried slices of sohdanei which will keep for years.
 Drop a slice or more into your dals and curries and sense how the taste takes on a sourish hint.
 Besides, having sohdanei tea every morning can be a healthy eating habit.
 That's a combo of Garcinia slices, honey or sugar, turmeric, ginger slices, and black pepper: awesome foods by themselves!